-Football Lineman John “Jack” Green Trice, an only child, was born on May 12, 1902, in Hiram, Ohio to Green Trice, a Buffalo Solider with the U.S. 10th Cavalry Regiment.
-Green Trice was from Hardeman County, Tennessee and Ann W. Wilcoxson Trice, his mother, was from Middleburg, Virginia.
-Trice’s father died when he was seven, and during his teen years, his mother sent him to live with the Wilcoxson family in Cleveland, where he played football and graduated at 19 from East Technical High School in 1921.
+College athelete John “Jack” Green Trice, an only child, was born on May 12, 1902, in Hiram, Ohio to Green and Ann W. (Wilcoxson) Trice.
+Green Trice, a former Buffalo Soldier in the 10th Cavalry, was from Hardeman County, Tennessee, and Ann Trice was from Middleburg, Virginia.
+Trice’s father died when he was seven, and during his teen years, his mother sent him to live with the Wilcoxson family in Cleveland.
+He graduated from East Technical High School, where he played football, at age nineteen.

-After high school Trice enrolled in Iowa State University in Ames, Iowa where his major was animal husbandry.
-With his enrollment and his joining, the Iowa State Cyclones team, Trice became the first Black football player at the school which immediately created controversy in the Big Six Conference.
-The University of Missouri’s Athletic Director, Chester Brewer, for example, warn Iowa State they would forfeit an upcoming game that season if Trice played.
+After high school, Trice enrolled in Iowa State College (now Iowa State University) in Ames, Iowa, where his major was animal husbandry.
+Trice, a defensive lineman, became the first Black football player at Iowa State, which immediately created controversy in the Big Six Conference.
+The University of Missouri’s athletic director, Chester Brewer, for example, warned Iowa State they would forfeit an upcoming game that season if Trice played.
 He did not but Iowa State won the game, 3 to 0.

-On July 22, 1922, during Trice’s sophomore year he briefly left Ames Iowa to marry Cora Mae Starland.
-He was 20, and Starland, who was born in Denver, Colorado, was 19.
-They were married in Monroe, Michigan but after returning to Ames, the couple were required to live off campus and encountered difficulty finding suitable housing.
-To earn a decent living while a student, Trice worked as a custodian.
+On July 22, 1922, Jack Trice married Denver, Colorado native Cora Mae Starland, who was only fifteen, but the couple had lied about her age to obtain a license.
+The couple was required to live off campus and encountered difficulty finding suitable housing.
+To earn a living while he was a student, Trice worked as a custodian.

-Trice was also subject to unusual and unnecessary roughness against opposing teams.
-During the game with Minnesota, Trice sustained a broken collarbone.
-Later in the game he was intentionally trampled by three University of Minnesota players.
+Trice was subject to unusual and unnecessary roughness against opposing teams.
+During the game with Minnesota, Trice sustained a broken collarbone but continued to play.
+Later in the game, he was trampled by three University of Minnesota players.

-After returning to Ames, John “Jack” Green Trice died on October 8, 1923, at the age of 21.
-The cause of death was hemorrhaged lungs and internal bleeding sustained from his participation in the Iowa State-Minnesota football game.
-Afterward, his widow moved to Youngstown, Ohio, and remarried Homer Lee Greene in 1927.
+After returning to Ames, Jack Trice died on October 8, 1923, at the age of 21.
+The cause of death was hemorrhaged lungs and internal bleeding sustained during the Iowa State-Minnesota football game.
+Cora Mae Trice moved to Youngstown, Ohio, and later remarried Homer Lee Greene in 1927.